Student Athlete of the Week nominations

 Van Wert independent sports

-Area spring sports coaches and athletic directors are encouraged to send in nominations for the Van Wert independent/Northwest Ohio Welch Trophy Student Athlete of the Week.
+Who will be the first Van Wert independent/Northwest Ohio Welch Trophy Student Athlete of the Week of the 2018 spring sports season?
+The winner will be revealed Friday at www.thevwindependent.com sports.

-Nominations for the award must be submitted via email (sports@thevwindependent.com) by 12 p.m. each Tuesday.
-One name will be drawn each week and the winner will receive a T-shirt courtesy of Northwest Ohio Welch Trophy in Van Wert.
+Area coaches and athletic directors are encouraged to send in nominations for this week’s award.
+Nominations must be submitted via email (sports@thevwindependent.com) by 12 p.m. on Tuesday.
+One name will be drawn and the winner will receive a T-shirt courtesy of Northwest Ohio Welch Trophy in Van Wert.

-A different winner will be featured each Friday in April, May and early June at www.thevwindependent.com sports.